 - Past or current domestic abuse within the home

 - Past or current child neglect, child abuse and/or molestation

-- The reason(s) that the noncustodial parent objects
+- The reason(s) for the relocation objection

 - The child’s feelings toward the move